kasmith11/Nba-Win-Probability/README.md

 print(y_preds_percent.head())
 ```

-If you have any further questions about the code or model above feel free to reach out to me on twitter @kendallasmith_.
+If you have any questions or comments about the code or model above feel free to reach out to me on twitter @kendallasmith_ or email at kendallasmith140@gmail.com.